 The Company accounts for the impairment or disposal of long-lived assets according to the ASC 360 "Property, Plant and Equipment".
 The Company continually monitors events and changes in circumstances that could indicate that the carrying amounts of long-lived assets may not be recoverable.
-Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to the estimated future net undiscounted cash flows expected to be generated by the asset.
+Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to the estimated future net undiscounted cash flows that the Company expects to be generated by the asset.
 When necessary, impaired assets are written down to estimated fair value based on the best information available.
 Estimated fair value is generally based on either appraised value or measured by discounting estimated future cash flows.
 Considerable management judgment is necessary to estimate discounted future cash flows.
 Accordingly, actual results could vary significantly from such estimates.
 The Company recognizes an impairment loss when the sum of expected undiscounted future cash flows is less than the carrying amount of the asset.
-The Company did not record any impairment charges on its long-lived assets, except for patent intangible assets noted above, during the years ended December 31, 2015 and 2014.
+The Company did not record any impairment charges on its long-lived assets during the years ended December 31, 2016 and 2015.